VuongNM/jekyll-now/_posts/2021-5-24-productembedding.md

 ---

-#Word Embedding
+# Word Embedding

 Word Embedding has been around for quite a while.
 Let's apply these techniques for products.

-Originally, w2v (or GloVe) vector embedding works with words in a sentence.
+Originally, Word2vec (or GloVe) vector embedding works with words in a sentence.
 The idea is simple: words that appear in the same context should have the same meaning, and vice versa.
 So we set up a model predicting whether or not a word appears in some neighborhood (a Bag Of Words, BOW).
 This idea is extended to other word embedding models, and proved successful in discovering linear structure within the corpus.

 # Word Embedding For Products: Word2vec